dtrail/JBX_Kernel/README.md

 WIP:

-- Need fix to force the CPU to stay on custom min freq OPP0 (for now temporary solved by script daemon in Rom)
+- Need fix to force the CPU to stay on custom min freq OPP0 (FIXED)
-- Live OC function included but doesn't work
+- Live OC function included but doesn't work (FIXED)
+- Fixing compile warnings
+- USB driver needs a workaround
+- Fix hotplugging feature for related governors (sort out bad governors)
+-

 This Kernel is based on the Motorola 3.0.8 Kernel for Kexec which was initiated by the STS-Dev-Team.